catalyst/moodle-tool_emailutils/readme.md

 is incompatible with this plugin.
 </aside>

+# Soon to come

+The complaints list (/local/sescomplains/index.php) is not implemented yet.

 # Configuring AWS SES

 AWS Simple Email Service (SES) creates Simple Notification Service (SNS) topics